Man arrested after throwing brick on Parliament House driveway

 The 45-year-old man has been arrested for criminal trespass.

-Photos circulating on social media show an alert transmitted to taxi drivers asking them to be on the lookout for a black Lexus SUV that "drove into" Parliament House.
+Photos circulating on social media show an alert transmitted to taxi drivers' mobile data terminals, asking them to be on the lookout for a black Lexus SUV that "drove into" Parliament House.

 Police added that investigations are ongoing.